 CF vs. Prediction-oriented ML methods

 The distinction made earlier between indirect (yield-prediction-first) and direct approaches can lead to meaningful statistical differences.
 The conventional prediction-oriented ML methods are designed to predict yield, yiI,c, well, but not necessarily treatment effects.
 Since the loss function used in prediction-oriented ML uses (typically squared) residuals in yield prediction, prediction-oriented ML is naturally optimized for predicting the level of yield instead of identifying the causal impact of the input.
 CF, on the other hand, is designed specifically to estimate the causal impact of input.
 Indeed, Wager and Athey (2018) used Monte Carlo simulations to show that CF provided estimates of heterogeneous treatment effects that were superior to those provided by RF.
-However, CF has never been compared to more advanced ML methods such as BRF and CNN that are considered to have greater prediction capability than RF has.
+However, the underlying data generating process of their simulations is extremely simple, where the treatment effect is influenced only by a single variable.
+Therefore, CF has never been tested for more complicated data generating processes like yield response functions where the treatment effect of input can be affected by multiple variables in a non-linear fashion.
+Moreover, CF has never been compared to more advanced ML methods such as BRF and CNN that are considered to have greater prediction capability than RF has.
 The study reported here builds on Wager and Athey (2018) to compare CF to these prediction-oriented ML methods (not just RF, but also BRF and CNN) in more realistic agronomic experiment settings.

 Materials and Methods